MicrosoftLearning/mslearn-azure-ml/Instructions/10-Deploy-online-endpoint.md

 ---
 lab:
-    title: 'Use MLflow to track training jobs'
+    title: 'Deploy a model to a managed online endpoint'
 ---

-# Use MLflow to track training jobs
+# Deploy a model to a managed online endpoint

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 MLflow Tracking is a component that logs and tracks your training job metrics, parameters and model artifacts.